racostyle/Automation/README.md

 ### Startup Delay
 - When `TaskMonitor` launches, it will sleep for 30 seconds to allow the environment to initialize before beginning monitoring.

+### Manual Instalation
+- place a shortcut to EasyScriptLauncher to startup folder.
+Win+R:
+  - `shell:common startup` - for all users
+  - `shell: startup` - for current user
+- Start the launcher so it will autogenerate scripts.
+Only thing that needs to be edited is `ScriptsFolder`.
+THis should location where scripts will be located.
+Example: `C:\\Delivery\\Automation\\Scripts`
+- If local profile add apendex to TaskMonitor.
+Example TaskMonitorV3_franci.ps1.
+Without this scripts in `shell:common startup` will not run.
+- Follow the config rules for executables described in section `Configuration Options`